Twente-Mining/dune-reward-distributor/readme.md

 <img src="https://raw.githubusercontent.com/habanoz/trd-art/master/logo-narrow/trd_512__1.png" width="128" />

+ ## Thank you Habanoz for your work on the Reward Distributor!

 ## Dune Reward Distributor : Run & Forget [![Build Status](https://travis-ci.com/habanoz/dune-reward-distributor.svg?branch=development)](https://travis-ci.com/habanoz/dune-reward-distributor)

 Dune Reward Distributor is a copy of Tezos Reward Distributor.
 This is my gift to the community.
 As the protocol evolves, DRD will need to be modified.
 However, I am not planning to maintain the project.
 Contributions from the community members are welcome.